 — Charles Denault, Founder, Simple Charters

-Applications are now closed for the 2015 Young Entrepreneurs Program for entrepreneurs under the age of the 30.
-Finalists have been selected by our underwriters: 10X Venture Partners, BUzz Lab and Technology Development at Boston University, Common Angels, Dharmesh Shah, InnoLoft at Constant Contact and UNHInnovation.
-Note that all finalists are responsible for lodging and transportation to the conference.
-For questions, please contact Sasha Sommerville.

-(New version)

-— Charles Denault, Founder, Simple Charters

 Finalists will be selected by our underwriters: 10X Venture Partners, BUzz Lab and Technology Development at Boston University, Dyn, UNHInnovation and the Nantucket Conference Advisory Board.
 Note that all finalists are responsible for lodging and transportation to the conference.
 If you are interested in underwriting, please contact us.